ankitects/translating/anki/developers.md

 and now only uses Fluent's `col.tr()` and `aqt.utils.tr()`.

 Please start by taking a look at the [core documentation](/anki/core.md) to see how strings are presented to translators.
-Note how the strings do not appear in the context of code, so comments are often required to help the translators understand what they are translating.
+Note how translators can not see the areas of the code where a string is used, so comments are often required to help the translators understand what they are translating.

 ## Adding New Strings